olcf/NewUserQuickStart/hands-on/Basic_Workflow/README.md

-# Basic Workflow to Run a Job on Ascent/Summit
+# Basic Workflow to Run a Job on Summit

 The basic workflow for running programs on HPC systems is 1) set up your programming environment - i.e., the software you need, 2) compile the code - i.e., turn the human-readable programming language into machine code, 3) request access to one or more compute nodes, and 4) launch your executable on the compute node(s) you were allocated.
-In this challenge, you will perform these basic steps to see how it works.
+In this exercise, you will perform these basic steps to see how it works.

-For this challenge you will compile and run a vector addition program written in C. It takes two vectors (A and B), adds them element-wise, and writes the results to vector C:
+For this exercise you will compile and run a vector addition program written in C. It takes two vectors (A and B), adds them element-wise, and writes the results to vector C:

 ```c
 // Add vectors (C = A + B)